mattcuento/slocal_csc308/README.md

 ## Acceptance Testing

+Go into the slo_explore_backend directory that was previous cloned and run the following command to get the backend running:

+     npm start

-Checkout cypress-testing branch (note: other branches will not work) and run the following code in your terminal:
+Checkout cypress-testing branch in the csc308outdoors project directory (note: other branches will not work) and run the following code in your terminal:

      npm run cypress:open